volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 💰 Published $11–15/asset/month pricing with an online calculator at [underdefense.com/managed-soc-pricing](https://underdefense.com/managed-soc-pricing/).

-⭐ ChatOps user verification + 2-minute alert-to-triage + 15-minute critical escalation + zero ransomware in 6 years across 500+ MDR clients.
+⭐ ChatOps user verification + 2-minute alert-to-triage + 15-minute critical escalation + zero ransomware in 6 years across 200+ enterprises in the US and EU.

 **Get a Quote**